 So for all you Christian dating couples, spending Lent reevaluating different ways to spend time together rather than making out to the background noise of whatever show you pretended to be interested in could possibly build up your relationship in ways beyond the physical aspects of it.

 5 – Online Shopping

 I would have listed shopping in general, but let’s face it – hardly anybody goes outside to go window-shopping anymore thanks to Amazon and eBay.
 Why go out to browse the malls when you can swipe, tap and voila!
 It’s there at your doorstep practically the next day.

 But then comes the credit card bill.
 Ouch!
 But hey, at least it was free shipping, right?

 6 – Video Games

 I know you Lords of Skyrim will probably hate me for this one.
-But in all fairness, gaming can be just as addictive as Netflix, online shopping and social media.
+But in all fairness, gaming can be just as addictive as streaming television, online shopping and social media.

 I’m not much of a gamer myself, but one alternative can be getting together with friends and family for board games more regularly.
 In this way, screen time is replaced with more face-to-face human interaction.

 For some people, especially single dudes, packing a lunch for work or school can interfere with your downtime.
 When you spend nearly $15 on a lunch everyday, by the time the end of the month comes you’ll probably have enough money to buy that new and upcoming Playstation 5 if you haven’t already given up number 6.

 And with mobile apps such as Skip The Dishes, Uber Eats and Door Dash, this also ties into number 5.
 Because why not make a Lenten challenge more challenging than it already is?